nonperforming/RhythmDoctor.Archipelago/README.md

     - `World` folder
     - `Archipelago.MultiClient.Net.dll`
     - `YamlDotNet.dll`
 5. Launch the game.
-Successful installation shows the current Archipelago version.
+A successful installation will show the current mod version in the bottom left of the Main Menu.

 ---